Chalk home page

 vendor_client.api_key = key

 This function has access to all environment variables configured for you environment.
-Then, in your resolver, you can use the vendor_client knowing that it has been correctly initialized.
+Then, in your resolver, you can use the vendor_client knowing it has been correctly initialized.

 @online